 – Deep clean and decontaminate the site and the busses, and going forward, implement sustainable hygiene levels that are maintained to a high standard, at all times

-2. We want to maximize continuity of employment in the long term, and we recognize the importance of the livelihood of everyone in our workforce.
+– Reinforce our abilities to provide proactive and responsive medical care, including determining potential exposures in the event of an illness - We want to maximize continuity of employment in the long term, and we recognize the importance of the livelihood of everyone in our workforce.

 – We want everyone in the workforce to recognize that the site is safe to work in